Skip to main content

 Create and host an SSH key on a dedicated server

-SSH keys can be used to securely connect to server via the encrypted SSH protocol.
-This is a key pair: the private key is stored on the local computer and the public key is hosted on the server.
+SSH keys can be used to securely server connections over the encrypted SSH protocol.
+This is a key pair: the private key is stored on the local computer and the public key is placed on the server.

 For authorization on a dedicated Linux server, we recommend using SSH keys instead of login and password.

-2. Optional: add public SSH key to SSH key repository.
+2. Optional: Add the public SSH key to the SSH key repository.

 Create SSH keys